-We assessed whether lower blood pressure goals are better than standard blood pressure goals for people with high blood pressure who also have heart or vascular problems.
+We wanted to find out if lower blood pressure goals are better than standard blood pressure goals for people with high blood pressure who also have heart or vascular problems.

 We found there is probably little to no difference in total mortality and cardiovascular mortality between people with hypertension and cardiovascular disease treated to a lower compared to a standard blood pressure target.
 There may also be little to no difference in serious adverse events or total cardiovascular events.
 This suggests that no net health benefit is derived from a lower systolic blood pressure target.
 We found very limited evidence on withdrawals due to adverse effects, which led to high uncertainty.
 At present, evidence is insufficient to justify lower blood pressure targets (135/85 mmHg or less) in people with hypertension and established cardiovascular disease.
 Several trials are still ongoing, which may provide an important input to this topic in the near future.

-This is the second update of the review first published in 2017.
+This is the third update of the review first published in 2017.

 Hypertension is a prominent preventable cause of premature morbidity and mortality.
 People with hypertension and established cardiovascular disease are at particularly high risk, so reducing blood pressure to below standard targets may be beneficial.
 This strategy could reduce cardiovascular mortality and morbidity but could also increase adverse events.
 The optimal blood pressure target in people with hypertension and established cardiovascular disease remains unknown.

-To determine if lower blood pressure targets (135/85 mmHg or less) are associated with reduction in mortality and morbidity as compared with standard blood pressure targets (140 to 160/90 to 100 mmHg or less) in the treatment of people with hypertension and a history of cardiovascular disease (myocardial infarction, angina, stroke, peripheral vascular occlusive disease).
+To determine if lower blood pressure targets (systolic/diastolic 135/85 mmHg or less) are associated with reduction in mortality and morbidity compared with standard blood pressure targets (140 mmHg to 160mmHg/90 mmHg to 100 mmHg or less) in the treatment of people with hypertension and a history of cardiovascular disease (myocardial infarction, angina, stroke, peripheral vascular occlusive disease).

 Participants were adults with documented hypertension and adults receiving treatment for hypertension with a cardiovascular history for myocardial infarction, stroke, chronic peripheral vascular occlusive disease, or angina pectoris.

-We included six RCTs that involved 9484 participants.
+We included seven RCTs that involved 9595 participants.
 Mean follow-up was 3.7 years (range 1.0 to 4.7 years).
-All RCTs provided individual participant data.
-None of the included studies was blinded to participants or clinicians because of the need to titrate antihypertensives to reach a specific blood pressure goal.
+Six of seven RCTs provided individual participant data.
+None of the included studies was blinded to participants or clinicians because of the need to titrate antihypertensive drugs to reach a specific blood pressure goal.
 However, an independent committee blinded to group allocation assessed clinical events in all trials.
 Hence, we assessed all trials at high risk of performance bias and low risk of detection bias.
-Other issues such as early termination of studies and subgroups of participants not predefined were also considered to downgrade the quality evidence.
+We also considered other issues, such as early termination of studies and subgroups of participants not predefined, to downgrade the certainty of the evidence.